Der Rosenkavalier: Act 2

 The next day, Herr von Faninal exultantly and Sophie nervously await the Rosenkavalier's arrival ("Ein ernster Tag, ein grosser Tag!").
 Following tradition, Faninal departs before the Knight appears, saying that he will return with the bridegroom.
 Sophie prays to keep her sense of humility through all the rapid changes happening in her life, but she is repeatedly interrupted by her duenna, Marianne, who reports from the window on the Rosenkavalier's elaborate entourage ("In dieser feierlichen Stunde der Prüfung").
 Octavian arrives with great pomp, dressed all in silver, and presents the silver rose to Sophie ("Mir ist die Ehre widerfahren...").
 She smells it, saying it is as sweet as a greeting from Heaven itself.
 Instantly smitten, Octavian joins her avowal that they will remember this moment until death.

 They settle into a chaperoned conversation.
 Sophie reveals that she already knows Octavian's full name – Octavian Maria Ehrenreich Bonaventura Fernand Hyacinth Rofrano – from studying the catalogue of Austrian nobility to prepare for her marriage.
 She even knows his nickname, Quinquin, which only intimate friends (including the Marschallin) call him.
 She adds that she likes him very much.
 Ochs then enters with Faninal ("Jetzt aber kommt mein Herr Zukünftiger") and wastes no time revealing his character to the bride, loudly examining Sophie's body and comparing her to "an unbroken filly" when she protests.
 Once he leaves the room with Faninal to finalize the marriage contract, Sophie and Octavian quickly agree that she will not marry the Baron under any circumstances.

 The young lovers' rapturous duet ("Mit Ihren Augen voll Tränen") is soon interrupted by Valzacchi and Annina, who surprise them and call for Ochs.
 Octavian challenges the Baron to a duel.
 Ochs runs forward, scratches his arm on the point of Octavian's drawn sword, and screams so that Faninal and the rest of the household come rushing in.
 Sophie begs her father to call off the wedding, to no avail: Octavian is asked to leave, and Sophie is sent to her room.
-Ochs is left on the divan, his arm in a sling, nursing a bottle of Hippocras and fantasies of revenge against Octavian.
-But Annina brings him something that raises his spirits much more quickly: a letter signed by "Mariandel", asking for a tryst.
+Ochs is left on the divan, his arm in a sling, nursing a bottle of Hippocras and fantasizing revenge against Octavian.
+But Annina brings him something that raises his spirits much more quickly: a letter signed by "Mariandl", asking for a tryst.
 At this, Ochs forgets his sling and waltzes across the stage, ignoring Annina's hints for a tip – and missing her quiet promise to get even ("Da lieg' ich!").